Direct Implementation with Evidence: Appendix

-This section proves Theorem \ref{hardcostly}.
 The proof is by construction of an implementing mechanism.
 Below, we present the mechanism and a formal proof of implementation.
 But first, we formally state the following property of the cost function

 which states that across all states, all agents and all articles of evidence, the cost of evidence is bounded by $C$, a positive number.